Is It Normal to Feel Worse after Seeing Fairfax Chiropractor?

 During a chiropractic adjustment, a chiropractor uses hands or a small instrument to correct irregularities and help relieve pain, improve range of motion, and support general health and wellbeing.
 After the treatment session, which may last up to 30 minutes, it’s normal to experience headache, fatigue, or pain in the treated parts of the body.

 Why are these symptoms normal, you’re probably wondering?
-The muscles in your body are used to supporting poor posture, or they have been weakened by injury.
+The muscles in your body are used to support poor posture, or they have been weakened by injury.
 Spinal manipulation aims to correct these problems to allow the body to return to the proper form.
 Since the body sees this process as an interruption, it’s normal to experience mild discomfort after the treatment.

 Symptoms of discomfort after an adjustment go away quickly as the body adjusts.
 They usually do not last longer than 24 hours, and most patients would compare them to the feeling after a good, strenuous workout.